Co housing development 'Cohaus' planned in Grey Lynn at Fairley Lodge site

 Nicola Legat, co-chair of the Grey Lynn Residents' Association, said the group supported Cohaus.

-Her only reservation was that the residential mental health facility Fairlie Lodge, which is currently at the Cohaus site, would have to close if it went ahead.
+Her only reservation was that the residential mental health facility Fairleigh Lodge, which is currently at the Cohaus site, would be closing in June.
+The facility was closing regardless of whether Cohaus went ahead.

-According to documents submitted to the Council as part of Cohaus' consent application some residents whose properties bordered the site supported the development, but others expressed concerns about privacy, shadowing and the design.
+According to documents submitted to the Auckland Council as part of Cohaus' consent application, some residents whose properties bordered the site supported the development, but others expressed concerns about privacy, shadowing and the design.